AMERICAN FOOTBALL IN CUBA

 by Ernesto R. Martin

-Football, the American version, was far more popular than soccer in pre-Castro Cuba (but, of course, far less popular than baseball).
+American Football was far more popular than soccer in pre-Castro Cuba (but, of course, far less popular than baseball).
 This page is a brief summary, with very interesting tidbits to whet your appetite and links with more extensive coverage.